2024 GT4 America Series

-The 2024 Pirelli GT4 America Series was the fifth season of the GT4 America Series.
+The 2024 Pirelli GT4 America Series was the sixth season of the GT4 America Series.
 The season began on April 7 at Sonoma Raceway and ended on October 6 at Indianapolis Motor Speedway.

 Calendar

 The preliminary calendar was released on July 1, 2023, featuring 14 races across seven rounds.
 The calendar was later updated in September, replacing the second round at NOLA Motorsports Park with a round at Sebring International Raceway.
 Round 6, which was set as TBA on the preliminary calendar was confirmed to be a round at Barber Motorsports Park.
 All rounds support the 2024 GT World Challenge America.
 The calendar was dropped to 13 rounds with Pirelli GT4 America's first ever endurance race at COTA.